sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-Because the contact configuration matches the handler being used, any event generated for this check will use this contact's configuration.
+Because the `support` contact's configuration provides overrides matching the handler being used, any event generated for this check will use this contact's configuration.

 ![Single Handler with Single Matching Contact](/images/contact-routing/single-handler/single-matching-contact.png)

 ### Single Handler with a Single Non-Matching Contact

-This configuration has a single handler **email** a contact **support** configured.
-The **support** contact does not have a configuration override for **email**.
+This configuration has a single handler `email` a contact `support` configured.
+The `support` contact does not have a configuration override for `email`.

 {{< highlight json >}}
 {